arncode90/kivy-custom-webview/README.md

 # kivy-custom-webview
-Using adnroid webview in Kivy (KivyMD) with some modification
+Using android webview in Kivy (KivyMD) with some modification

 ### Credits:
 [Kivy](https://github.com/kivy/kivy)